Finding a Top Financial Advisor in Dallas, Texas

 RGT Wealth Advisors Background and Services

 RGT Wealth Advisors was founded in 1985 in response to clients’ demands for services beyond traditional tax accounting.
-It’s the second-oldest firm of the 10 Dallas firms ranked in this list.
+It is largely employee-owned, as it has a total of 16 managing directors.

-It offers financial planning, portfolio management and wealth advisory services and places an emphasis on customizing its services to individual client needs.
-RGT Wealth Advisors advertises that the advisors there take a collaborative approach, working as a team to help clients.
+The firm offers financial planning, portfolio management, wealth advisory and family office services and places an emphasis on customizing its services to clients' individual needs.
+RGT Wealth Advisors advertises that its advisors take a collaborative approach, working as a team to help clients.
 It recommends investments in no-load and low-load mutual funds, hedge funds and other private pooled investment vehicles.

 Alongside its wealth advisory services to individuals and families, RGT Wealth Advisors also offers divorce consulting.

-Southern Wealth Management is a fee-based financial advisor firm that caters to the wealthy.
-It’s also one of two firms on this list (along with Beacon Financial Group) that’s an insurance broker / agent.
+Southern Wealth Management, LLP is a fee-based financial advisor firm that caters to the wealthy.
+It’s also one of the only firms on this list that’s an insurance broker / agent.

 Southern Wealth Management was formed in 2005 with the purpose of advising wealthy individuals and families.
-The firm has a $1 million account minimum, which is significantly lower than RGT Wealth Advisors’ minimum requirement but still hefty.
+The firm has a $1 million account minimum, which is significantly lower than the top firm on this list, RGT Wealth Advisors, but it's still hefty.

-Southern Wealth Management has been in the business of investment advisory and financial planning since 2005.
+Southern Wealth Management has been in the business of investment advisory and financial planning for over a decade.
 The firm is a multi-family office operation that extends to Dallas, San Antonio and New Orleans.

 Southern Wealth Management states that advisors combine resources and skills from across its offices to provide clients with more access to investments and services.
 The company offers a variety of services from financial planning, estate planning and investment consulting to tax planning and business valuation.